PotenteOpossum/swiss_online_politial_ads/README.md

 ```

 ## 🚀 Usage
-To process the data, run:
+Before running the notebooks, process the data by running:
 ```bash
 python process_data.py
 ```